 Josh Stockton is a founding partner of Stockton Talbert.
 You may reach him by email at firstname.lastname@example.org or by phone at 405.225.1200.

-Josh specializes in complex civil litigation in all federal and state courts in Oklahoma, with an emphasis in federal litigation, employment law, constitutional law, civil rights, and business & commercial litigation.
+Josh specializes in complex civil litigation in all federal and state courts in Oklahoma, with an emphasis in federal litigation, employment law, constitutional law, civil rights, insurance bad faith, and business & commercial litigation.